-Taking notes is a crucial part of the research process because it helps you internalize the concepts you are learning, and it enables you to preserve and organize that information.
-There are many ways to take notes, but a sound notes system will provide the following:
+Taking notes is a key part of the research process because it helps you internalize the concepts that you are learning, and it helps you preserve and organize that information.
+There are many ways to take notes, but a good notes system will provide the following:

-- Bibliographic information about the source so you can cite it correctly so others can find it.
-Include items such as author, title, date published, publisher, and URL (if it is a website). - A way to organize your notes by summary topics, keywords, or search terms. - Space to capture key quotes (with page numbers from the source), important information from the text summarized or paraphrased (in your own words), and your questions, comments, and thoughts in responses to what you have read.
+- Bibliographic information about the source so you can cite it correctly so that others can find it.
+Include items such as, author, title, date published, publisher, and URL (if it is a website). - A way to organize your notes by summary topic(s), key word(s) or search term(s). - Space capture key quotes (with page numbers from the source), important information from the text summarized or paraphrased (in your own words) and your questions, comments and thoughts in responses to the text.

-When taking notes, begin by looking through the document to get the main ideas and find where there is information most relevant to your research.
+When taking notes begin by looking through the document to get the main ideas and find where there is information most relevant to your research.
 Do not write down things you already know.
-Write down every fact or concept that will help you in your research.
-Indicate when you quote directly from the text and add the specific page location.
+Write down every fact or concept that will help you in your research or work.
+Clearly indicate when you quote directly from the text and add the specific page location.

 Read the following article for more help in notetaking for research: